Tainted\\Coders

 Spawning the other paddle

-So far we just arbitrarily placed a paddle 25 pixels to the right of our ball.
+All we have done so far is placed a paddle 25 pixels to the right of our ball.

-In pong each paddle sits at the edge of the screen.
+Each paddle should sit at the edge of the screen.
 We could eyeball our values and slowly iterate but where does the window size come from?

-We set our ball’s initial position to (0, 0) and it spawns center of the screen which is our origin.
-We spawned a camera looking at this center from above in a top down view.
+3. If we set our ball's initial position to (0, 0) then it spawns center of the screen (our camera's origin).

 fn spawn_paddles(